Career Coaching and Mentoring

 Team Repair is essentially bringing these issues to light through giving each member clarity about themselves and on the key issues, clarity about their differences with others.

 This leads to greater understanding and tolerance, and where necessary, an early recognition of when a more intrusive intervention is required and the consequent plans.

 “Onboarding: the induction and assimilation of a new employee or an employee new to the role.”

-When an organisation is considering moving a middle ranking, functional Manager to a Senior Manager or Executive position, there is often a discussion about the development program required. just as importantly, this is also a time when the employee is feeling at their most vulnerable and insecure.
-It is a phase, that when not properly supported, can result in an unacceptably high failure rate.
-USA studies claim that there is a greater than 50% failure rate in the first 18 months when a comprehensive induction and onboarding process is absent.
+When an organisation is considering moving a middle ranking, functional Manager to a Senior Manager or Executive position, there is often a discussion about the development program required.
+This is also a time when the employee is feeling at their most vulnerable and insecure.
+It is a phase, if properly supported, can result in a high failure rate.

-While a potential executive can possess great grounding and potential, it is very helpful to understand their gaps for the new role and how their personality and values will enhance or restrain their success.
+While a potential executive can demonstrate great grounding and potential, it’s helpful to understand their gaps for the new role and how their personality and values will enhance or restrain their success.

 As with any role, employees must know who they are, what their commercial offer is and a clear practical idea of their aspirations.